RogerSelwyn/O365-HomeAssistant/README.md

 3. Restart your Home Assistant instance.

 ### Using Home Assistant Community Store (HACS)
-1. Add this repository as a custom repository on the HACS settings tab.
-(Only necessary until the repository is added to the HACS default repositories list \([HACS Default PR126](https://github.com/hacs/default/pull/126)\)
+1. Find the *Office 365 calendar sensor* on the integrations tab and install it.
-2. Find the *Office 365 calendar sensor* on the integrations tab and install it.
+2. Add the code to your configuration.yaml using the config options below.
-3. Add the code to your configuration.yaml using the config options below.
+3. Restart your Home Assistant instance.

-4. Restart your Home Assistant instance.
+**Please note, it home assistants give the error module not found, please try restarting home assistant once more, this should fix that**

 # Configuration